mkuzmick/watch-together/documentation/documentation/4-next-steps-with-slack.md

     ```
     The `async function` lets you use `await` rather than the callbacks that have been more typical of node code in the past.
 When you go to `https://localhost:3000/slack/channels` you should now see a bunch of json with your channels in it.
 4. choose another method of the web api (they're all [here](https://api.slack.com/methods)) and write another route for it.
 Just make sure that you've asked for all the relevant scopes you need in the OAuth & Permissions section.

-**note: you'll need to make sure that you are configuring your environment variables with dotenv BEFORE you require the routes that reference those environment variables**